hypower-org/watershed/README.md

 ```
 Once a watershed has been created, it can be started with 'flow'.
 Flow connects all of the rivers in the watershed via the supplied tributaries.

+It is important to note that the output of each river will not be realized until the watershed has been started.
+Until then, its output will be marked as ':not-started'.

+Right now, this "run-time" allocation of dependencies eliminates the possibility of cycles ocurring in the Watershed.
+Forthcoming improvments will alleviate this issue.

 After a watershed has been started, 'ebb' can be used to close all of the rivers.
 Calling ebb will return a map of estuaries to resulting deferreds.

 ```clojure